The Surprising Reason You Should Set Up Your Holiday Decorations Early

 What about the other holidays?

 While Christmas may be the most common culprit of premature decorating, this logic applies to nearly any holiday.
 Maybe you start planning your Halloween costume in May or buying Fourth of July flags in February.
 Whatever the holiday, what matters most is how celebrating earlier than average makes you feel.
-(If you’re getting ready for Halloween, you have to check out this spooky decor from Pier 1.
-Or if you’re gearing up for Christmas, Check out these stunning nativity sets to celebrate the season and these Homegoods Christmas decor finds.)
+(If you’re gearing up for Christmas, Check out these stunning nativity sets to celebrate the season and these Homegoods Christmas decor finds.)